Value-added tax (VAT)

 Property Transfer Tax (PTT)

-PTT applies on the transfer of land and buildings situated in Zambia and the transfer of shares issued by a company incorporated in Zambia, including on the indirect transfer by a non-resident company that indirectly holds at least 10% of the shareholding of a company incorporated in Zambia.
+PTT applies on the transfer of land situated in Zambia; intellectual property (IP) rights; a mining right or an interest in the mining right; mineral processing licences and other mining-related licences; and the transfer of shares issued by a company incorporated in Zambia, including on the indirect transfer by a non-resident company that indirectly holds at least 10% of the shareholding of a company incorporated in Zambia.

-PTT on the transfer of land and buildings is payable at 5% of the realised value or the open market value.
+PTT on the transfer of land (including buildings) is payable at 5% of the realised value.

 PTT on the sale of shares is payable at 5% of the open market value or nominal value, whichever is greater.